 Invoices, bills and receipts are similar and different at the same time.
-For instance, invoices and bills are records of a sale that shows how much a customer owes, and both are generated before a customer pays for the transaction.
+For instance, invoices and bills are sales records showing how much a customer owes, and both are generated before a customer pays for the transaction.
 However, an invoice documents the sales transaction for payment at a later date.
 A bill is a document (or payment request) that a customer must pay immediately.
 It’s money owed to the vendor.

-Receipts confirm that a customer has received and paid for the goods or services they purchased.
-They’re proof that a business has been paid and ownership has been established for the product or service received.
+Receipts confirm that customers have received and paid for their goods or services.
+They prove that a customer paid and ownership was established for the product or service received.

 What are the common types of invoices?

 The purpose of an invoice determines the type that’s generated.
-Here are some examples of the most common types of invoices a company may use during the payment process.
+Here are some company invoices used during the payment process.

 A business issues a credit invoice to a customer in the event of a discount or refund.
 For instance, if you’ve overcharged a customer for products, you can issue them a credit invoice for the amount overbilled.
 This way, you and your customer have documentation (proof) that you’ve issued a refund.

 Interim invoices, also known as progress invoices, are an accounting method where a company invoices a customer in regular intervals for a large project—the company bills for the percentage of the project completed at a given time.
 Interim invoices can help a company manage its cash flow by collecting B2B payments throughout the project.
-Cash can help a company cover costs associated with a project instead of waiting until the project is completed.
+Cash can help a company cover costs associated with a project instead of waiting until its completion.

 Past due invoice